-7. If the booster seat is installed in the front passenger seat, place the ignition switch in the ON position.
-The front passenger air bag status light 2 may or may not illuminate, depending on the size of the child and the type of booster seat being used.
+If the booster seat is installed in the front passenger seat, turn the ignition switch to the ON position.
+The front passenger air bag status light 3/2 may or may not be illuminated, depending on the size of the child and the type of booster seat being used.
 See "Front passenger air bag and status light" later in this section.